What model companionship can say about the Continuum problem: On maximality and justification

 \section{On maximality and justification}

 In this last section we focus on two philosophical aspects of the present approach.
 First we address the following question: which notion of maximality is displayed by the model companions of $\ZFC +$\emph{large cardinals}?
-To motivate the second aspect of our inquiry, notice that the role of large cardinals and strong forcing axioms in providing model completeness for the theory of $H_{\aleph_2}$ suggests a justification of the formers in terms of the latter.
-This observation suggests a second question: is there a form of justification of set-theoretical axioms that emerges from the present approach?
+Then, we study the role of large cardinals and strong forcing axioms in providing model completeness for the theory of $H_{\aleph_2}$.
+The role these axioms play in obtaining these model companionship results suggests a second question: is there a form of justification of set-theoretical axioms that emerges from the present approach?
 In the remainder of this section we address these two questions.